aaron-bini-301/portland-301d4/class05_fri_markedJS/README.md

 ## Pair Reviews

 ### Blog App
 Pair review, 20 mins.
-Objectives are to understand the following:
+Objectives are to understand how to use handlebars.js:
-- How to use handlebars.js
 - Template format
 - Data format
 - What are .compile()'s I/O data types?
 How do you use it?

 ### Prep-work for markdown.js, highlight.js
 Pair review, 20 mins.
 Objectives are to understand the following:
 - What steps required, at a high level, to convert Markdown to HTML and render the result?
-- What is "hljs.initHighlightingOnLoad();" used for?
+- What is `hljs.initHighlightingOnLoad();` used for?
-- What does "hljs.highlightBlock(block)" do?
+- What does `hljs.highlightBlock(block)` do?
 What data type is the input?
 The output?

 ### Discuss
 As a class, share what you learned during code review.